Da pacem Domine: Latin

-Settings of the Latin hymn include Da pacem Domine by Arvo Pärt (2004) and Da pacem Domine by Juan María Solare (2018).
+Settings of the Latin text include Da pacem Domine by Arvo Pärt (2004) and Da pacem Domine by Juan María Solare (2018).

-The inscription "da pacem domine" appears beside the figure of an angel playing on lute, on the so-called Jankovich saddle (c.
+The inscription "Da pacem Domine" appears beside the figure of an angel playing on lute, on the so-called Jankovich saddle (c.
 1408-1420), attributed to King Sigismund of Hungary.

 German

 Martin Luther wrote a paraphrase in German, "Verleih uns Frieden".
-A second stanza, beginning "Gieb unsern Fürsten", was later added to Luther's text by Johann Walter and in this form the hymn endured as a chorale, appearing in the cantatas of Johann Sebastian Bach.
+A second stanza, beginning "Gieb unsern Fürsten", was later added to Luther's text by Johann Walter and in this form the text endured as a chorale, appearing in the cantatas of Johann Sebastian Bach.
 Other settings include a motet in the collection Geistliche Chormusik by Heinrich Schütz (published 1648), and Verleih uns Frieden, a chorale cantata by Mendelssohn.

 English

+A translation of the antiphon entered the Book of Common Prayer as part of the preces at Morning and Evening Prayer (also known as Mattins and Evensong).
+The preces, also known as suffrages, are prayers in call-and-response format.
+Choral settings of these services, including this text, have been set by many composers, often titled Preces and Responses.

-A version in English, "Give peace in our time, O Lord", is part of the Book of Common Prayer.
-The similar phrase Peace for our time has been used in political contexts.
+The similar phrase Peace for our time has also been used in political contexts.